ahs3/gramps-web-pkg/README.md

   - will gramps-web-api replace it?
   - Fedora 42 version builds without issue and is in the COPR, unchanged from the Fedora 41 version
+- python-object-ql:
+  - possible dependency loop?  seems to depend on the gramps package (the desktop application)

 TODO:
 - documentation packages? are there some needed?
+- turn on %check in the packages